eProsima/Fast-DDS-statistics-backend/docs/rst/types/data_kind.rst

 - |EDP_PACKETS-api|: Amount of EDP packets sent by a participant.

-- |DISCOVERED_ENTITY-api|: Time when a participant discovers another DDS entity.
+- |DISCOVERY_TIME-api|: Time when a participant discovers another DDS entity.

 - |SAMPLE_DATAS-api|: Amount of DATA/DATAFRAGs needed to send a single sample.